 The Village directly receives 1.00% of the 6.25% State sales tax on general merchandise (or 1% of gross sales).
-In addition, the Village receives 100% of the revenue generated by the 1.00% State sales tax on food and qualifying food and drugs (also 1% of gross sales).
+Effective July 1, 2024, the 1.0% tax on groceries has been eliminated by the State.
 The revenue received is based on sales made within the Village and is allocated to the General Fund.
-The total sales tax rate within the Village for general merchandise is 7.5%, titled vehicles is 7.0%, and qualifying food and drugs is 1.75%.
+Effective July 1, 2024, the total sales tax rate within the Village for general merchandise is increasing from 7.5% to 8.0%.
+The sales tax rate on titled vehicles remains at 7.0%.